montecarlo

 montecarlo, keyword

-montecarlo opens a block repeated a fixed number of iterations and collects sample aggregations over those iterations.
+montecarlo opens a block repeated a fixed number of iterations and collects sample aggregations over those iterations, either as scalars or vectors.

 Examples